 "Yesterday I invaded privacy of a home / The day before that my partner had fronted me a zone / A week before I had loaded bullets inside that chrome / Two weeks before that I shot them bullets and he was gone / A month before that I cursed my mother then slammed the door / Six months before that I hit my woman, she hit the floor / I stormed out then seen a black Honda Accord / Them hollow tips missed me then hit that little boy"

 There’s a song called “His Pain” on BJ The Chicago Kid’s mixtape, Pineapple Now & Laters, that I always felt should’ve been placed on Section.80.
 The title is fitting and Kendrick completely dominates with a grief-stricken performance.
 He raps three verses before BJ even appears on the song.
 The hook is Kendrick repeating, “I don't know why He keep blessing me,” while illustrating the cold world that he’s currently trapped in.
 The second verse, he talks about home invasions, murder, and domestic violence.
 He’s talking loading bullets and blasting, being shot at, surviving but a stray bullet hitting a bystander.
-We can assume this is incredible creative writing or incredibly candid storytelling.
+We can assume this is incredibly creative writing or incredibly candid storytelling.
 In the third verse, he says, “I analyzed on how a saint can play the villain,” self-reflecting on who he is, and who he is becoming right before having a revelation.
 He believes God blessed him so he can bless us.
 That’s the Kendrick Lamar mission.
 To redeem himself by using his life to redeem others.

 This is the theory that my buddy Kelechi and his brother Ukandu brought to my attention in a group text.
 I was in denial when they first shared the evidence, claimed it all as reaching, but it’s hard not to at least seriously consider once all the dots connect.
 The text thread is literally full of “oh shit,” “fuck” and “you have to write this.”
 It feels dirty to even think.
 Kendrick is hip-hop’s golden child.
 We finally had a rapper that wasn’t just about money, bitches, and violence, his thoughts are bigger than the clichés, and I would hate to taint his image with mistakes made during adolescence.
 I respect the fact that he puts it out there, like an Easter egg for listeners to find.
 Something happened during Kendrick’s 16th year, possibly an accident, maybe self-defense, but it changed him forever.